Josephine Baker: Children

 During her participation in the civil rights movement, Baker began to adopt children, forming a family which she often referred to as the "Rainbow Tribe".
+(Note: Jean-Claude Baker writes that, according to the son of a famous gynecologist who examined her, she could not conceive a child due to a congenital malformation of the uterus.)
 Baker wanted to prove that "children of different ethnicities and religions could still be brothers."
 She often took the children with her cross-country, and when they were at Château des Milandes, she arranged tours so visitors could walk the grounds and see how natural and happy the children were in the Rainbow Tribe.
 Her estate featured hotels, a farm, rides, and the children singing and dancing for the audience.
 She charged an admission fee to visitors who entered and partook in the activities, which included watching the children play.

 She created dramatic backstories for them, picking them with clear intent in mind: at one point, she wanted and planned to adopt a Jewish baby, but she settled for a non-Jewish French one.
 She also raised them in different religions in order to further her model for the world, taking two children from Algeria and raising one child as a Muslim and raising the other child as a Catholic.
 One member of the Tribe, Jean-Claude Baker, said: "She wanted a doll".

 Baker raised two daughters, French-born Marianne and Moroccan-born Stellina, and 10 sons, Japanese-born Janot (born Teruya) and Akio, Colombian-born Luis, Finnish-born Jari (now Jarry), French-born Jean-Claude, Noël, and Moïse, Algerian-born Brahim (later Brian), Ivorian-born Koffi, and Venezuelan-born Mara.
 Later on, Josephine Baker would become the legal guardian of another boy, also named Jean-Claude, and considered him an unofficial addition to the Rainbow Tribe.
 For some time, Baker lived with her children and an enormous staff in the château in Dordogne, France, with her fourth husband, Jo Bouillon.
 Bouillon claimed that Baker bore one child, though it was stillborn in 1941, an incident that precipitated an emergency hysterectomy.

 Baker forced Jarry to leave the château and live with his adoptive father, Jo Bouillon, in Argentina, at the age of 15, after discovering that he was gay (though it appears that the two were able to reconcile in later years.)
 Moïse died of cancer in 1999, and Noël was diagnosed with schizophrenia and was in a psychiatric hospital as of 2009.
-Jean-Claude Baker, the unofficial addition to the Rainbow Tribe, committed suicide in 2015, aged 71.
+Jean-Claude Baker, the unofficial addition to the Rainbow Tribe, died by suicide in 2015, aged 71.